Sohila-elsayed/python-machine-learning/README.md

 ## Analysis Performed
 ### The project includes:

-1.Extracting and previewing key time-related columns (Month and Year).
+1. Extracting and previewing key time-related columns (Month and Year).

-2.Calculating the average temperature per year to observe long-term trends.
+2. Calculating the average temperature per year to observe long-term trends.

-3.Calculating the average temperature per month to analyze seasonal patterns.
+3. Calculating the average temperature per month to analyze seasonal patterns.

-4.Identifying extremely hot days by applying a threshold of 100°F.
+4. Identifying extremely hot days by applying a threshold of 100°F.

-5.Counting and displaying records of days that exceed this extreme temperature threshold.
+5. Counting and displaying records of days that exceed this extreme temperature threshold.

 ## Key Concepts Demonstrated :-

-1.Data Cleaning and Preprocessing
+1. Data Cleaning and Preprocessing

-2.Data Grouping and Aggregation
+2. Data Grouping and Aggregation

-3.Conditional Filtering
+3. Conditional Filtering

-4.Basic Exploratory Data Analysis (EDA)
+4. Basic Exploratory Data Analysis (EDA)

-5.Working with real-world datasets using Pandas
+5. Working with real-world datasets using Pandas

 ## Tools & Technologies :-
 Python